rastersoft/tabletlauncher/README.md

 tabletlauncher
 ==============

 An application launcher for small devices.
-Specifically designed to be used with tabletwm
+Specifically designed to be used with tabletwm.

+Current version: 0.1.0